sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 4. `core.clone.right.folder` (only works when you're at the *left* panel)
 > Same as `core.clone.left.folder`, but reversed in an obvious way.

-You can now imagine how useful this is, since if you're moving files under some parent folder, then you can simply use `core.clone` *action* to quickly set another panel to the similar address and `core.move` files around.
+You can now imagine how useful this is since if you're moving files under some parent folder, then you can use `core.clone` *action* to quickly set another panel to the similar address and `core.move` files around.

-### Demo

 ## Personal Configuration
 Let's see the configuration file.
-To open the configuration file, you can simply press `Cmd + ,` in [Marta](https://marta.sh/).
+To open the configuration file, you can simply press `Cmd+,` in [Marta](https://marta.sh/).
 And to apply all my configurations, copy the following codes into the **Right** panel of the configuration file.
 The left hand side of the configuration file is the default config for reference.

 ```JSON